Best Robotic Pool Cleaners (2026)

 The consensus best-overall pick.
 Corded with dual scrubbing brushes, CleverClean smart scanning, Wi-Fi/app control, and ultra-fine cartridge filters for inground pools up to 50 ft.
 It runs unattended on a weekly timer — "always cleaning, never charging" — and carries none of the battery-fire risk that dogs the cordless tier.
 The best balance of cleaning power, automation, and reliability for most inground pool owners. [src1, src2, src7]

-A 2026 Dolphin model that adds a dedicated waterline scrubber brush — the grimy scum line most budget robots ignore — for pools up to 50 ft, with Wi-Fi app control, at a price below the Nautilus CC Plus.
-If you want waterline cleaning without stepping up to the $1,200+ Premier/Sigma tier, this is the sweet spot. [src1, src2]
+A 2026 Dolphin model that adds a dedicated waterline scrubber brush — the grimy scum line most budget robots ignore — for pools up to 50 ft, with Wi-Fi app control.
+It now sits within ~$11 of the Nautilus CC Plus, so the choice is simply waterline scrubbing (E25) versus ultra-fine filtration (CC Plus) rather than a price step. [src1, src2]

 Best for Above-Ground / Small Pools: Dolphin Nautilus Pool-Up (~$449) — Check price

 A lightweight, corded Dolphin sized for above-ground and small inground pools up to 26 ft, with wall-climbing and a scrubber brush.
-It's the affordable Dolphin entry point that still delivers real dual-motor scrubbing rather than the weak suction of cheap cordless units — the safer budget choice. [src1, src2]
+It's the affordable Dolphin entry point that still delivers real dual-motor scrubbing rather than the weak suction of cheap cordless units — the safer budget choice.
+Note: the Amazon listing is currently showing as unavailable; check stock, or consider the Dolphin Nautilus AG for above-ground pools. [src1, src2]

-A 4-in-1 cordless robot (floor, walls, waterline) for inground and above-ground pools up to 1,614 sq ft, with app support and a ~2.5-hour runtime — currently discounted 41% from $730 to ~$430.
+A 4-in-1 cordless robot (floor, walls, waterline) for inground and above-ground pools, with app support, smart navigation, and a 160-minute runtime — currently discounted 40% from $720 to ~$430.
 The best-value way into the cordless convenience tier if you accept the usual battery caveats (daily charging, finite pack life). [src3, src7]

 The starter model in Beatbot's flagship cordless line: floor + wall + waterline cleaning, 16 sensors, 5,500 GPH suction, a 4-hour runtime covering ~3,230 sq ft, and auto surface-parking when done.
-It's the cordless robot most reviewers point to when you want AI navigation and Beatbot build quality without the Ultra's price.
-Sold mainly direct-to-consumer. [src3, src5]
+At ~$799 (38% off its $1,298 MSRP) it now undercuts the corded Dolphin Nautilus CC Plus, which makes it 2026's standout value: flagship cordless AI navigation for less than a mid-range corded robot.
+You still take on the charging chore and the battery-fire precautions. [src3, src5]

 Digital Trends' "all-in-one pool cleaner champion."
 27 sensors, HybridSense AI mapping, 5-in-1 cleaning (floor, walls, waterline, surface skimming, water clarification), a chitosan clarifier dispenser, up to 10 hours of surface skimming or 5 hours underwater, and a 3-year warranty.
-MSRP $3,150-$3,550, frequently discounted to ~$2,829.
+MSRP $3,150, now discounted ~30% to ~$2,199.
 The most capable cordless robot money can buy — for buyers who want it all and will manage charging. [src3, src4]

-The first underwater solar-charged robot: it docks at a floating solar charging station and tops up from sunlight, running ~1.5 hours after a full day's charge and covering ~3,229 sq ft with AI Vision navigation and scheduled cleaning. $1,799 MSRP (often ~$1,400 at Walmart).
+The first underwater solar-charged robot: it docks at a floating solar charging station and tops up from sunlight, covering ~3,229 sq ft with AI Vision navigation, self-parking recharge, dual charging modes, and scheduled cleaning.
+Currently ~$1,600 (20% off its $2,000 list).
 The closest thing to a truly set-and-forget cordless robot, though throughput is modest. [src2, src6]

 A popular cordless floor + wall cleaner for pools up to ~1,600 sq ft with track-based WavePath navigation and a fine 3-micron filter.
-It's well-priced (~$550, often discounted) and convenient, but independent testers note real-world runtime can fall well short of the rated figure and suction fades as the battery drains — and Aiper's cordless line is the one tied to the CPSC fire-risk recalls.
-Best for small/above-ground pools where its limits matter least. [src1, src5]
+It has fallen to ~$160, an aggressive discount that makes it by far the cheapest cordless robot here — but independent testers note real-world runtime falls well short of the rated figure and suction fades as the battery drains, its 3.8-star rating is the weakest in this group, and Aiper's cordless line is the one tied to the CPSC fire-risk recalls.
+Buy it only for small/above-ground pools, and observe the charging precautions. [src1, src5]

 Head-to-Head Comparisons